> About MSIC

 and subject to the approval of the Steering Committee, all chairs

-of committees, task forces and groups not otherwise provided for.
+of committees, project committees and groups not otherwise provided for.

 He/she is an ex officio member of all Standing Committees and Project

 Officers: Vice Chair